ocaml/dune/doc/overview.rst

      See :doc:`concepts/scopes` for more details.

    build context
-     A specific configuration written in a :ref:`dune-workspace` file, which has a corresponding subdirectory in the ``<root>/_build`` directory.
+     A specific configuration written in a
+     :doc:`/reference/files/dune-workspace/index` file, which has a
+     corresponding subdirectory in the ``<root>/_build`` directory.
 It contains all the workspace's build artifacts.
 Without this specific configuration from the user, there is always a ``default`` build context that corresponds to the executed Dune environment.

    build context root
      The root of a build context named ``foo`` is ``<root>/_build/<foo>``.